bpb27/rewa/NOTES.md

 - some more interesting data in TMDB - popularity, vote_average, spoken_language, production countries - can get everything thru the movie endpoint (5k)

-- trigger api even w/ preloaded to wake up lambas

 - about w/ a google form or link to github to open an issue

 - mix genres into keywords

-- show cast and crew should be a modal w/ image name role, ideally clickable

 - route with /field/subfield - should be able to just make a [...field] directory